homiedopie/beberlei.de/drafts/bounded_contexts.rst

 Bounded Contexts
 ================

-I regularly fall into the same trap with applications, when thinking of the one model that unifies all the use-cases and allows to solve every problem.
+I regularly fall into the same trap with applications, by thinking of the one model that unifies all the use-cases and allows to solve every problem.
 This is a natural human trait to find the one puzzle piece that connects everything.
 However in software design there is a case to be made for the seperation of